-Following is a list of 6 such components noticed on about us pages of some websites which helped in building the trust relationship with the first time visitor to the site.
+Following is a list of 6 such components noticed on the about us pages of some websites which helped in building the trust relationship with the first-time visitor to the site.

 Over a period, some services and Internet-related tools have become synonymous with reliability.

 A business might be associated with some recognized partners or networks.
 I can be leveraged to your advantage.
 If you’re a member of the Better Business Bureau, local chamber of commerce, or business networks such as BNI, ask your web agency to make that count.

 If your business is certified by ISO or some other organizations, flaunt it.
 In addition, make good use of these are Paypal and Verisign if your website uses them for payment processing.
 These icons, if included on the About Us page, automatically impart a sense of trustworthiness to the business.
 McAffee is another such icon that many people consider reliable.
 The eye-tracking methods used have indicated which part of the screen gets the maximum attention of the visitor.
 If icons of such reliable businesses with whom the company has some association, or whose services the company is availing, can be inserted in the specific part of the screen that is eye-catching, the visitor would unwittingly begin trusting the content of the website.

 Giving access to a link that provides such information can increase the trust of the visitor, who subconsciously trusts the testimonials and other press releases.
 Press in particular is something that people repose immense trust on.
 They expect that if something was wrong with the business, it would have received bad remarks in the press.

 4. Founders & Team